Property Title Searches in California (CA)

 California tax image 1California tax image 2

-California's Trustee Sale Guarantee Explained
+Trustee Sale Guarantee in California

-• The legal description and current ownership details of the property
+• The legal description and current ownership details

-• Records of Mortgages or Deeds of Trust
+• Records of mortgages or deeds of trust

-• Existing liens and encumbrances
+• Any liens or encumbrances

 Foreclosure laws and notification requirements vary from state to state.